mattermost/docs/source/boards/groups-filter-sort.rst

 Your board can be grouped, filtered, and sorted into different views using a range of properties.
 This gives you a powerful way to track work from various perspectives.
 When used in conjunction with `saved views </boards/work-with-views.html#work-with-saved-views>`_, you can create multiple views with different groupings and filters for quick access without having to reapply the groupings and filters every time.

-Easily find tasks assigned to you or a team member.
-You can now filter by the person and multi-person properties!
-Need to find tasks due soon or within a certain date period?
-No problem.
-You can also filter by date properties!
+For example, easily find tasks assigned to you or a team member using the person or multi-person filters, and keep track of upcoming tasks with date filters.

 Group cards
 -----------